Technical-Debt-Large-Scale/my_validation/README.md

 Related to "architectural impact issues" found by **issues in commits with critical classes** in the selected software repositories:

+RQ0) What is the proportion of issues classified as impacting architectural design, as observed in each analyzed software repository?

 RQ1) Do architectural impact issues affect a substantial number of LOC changes in commits with critical classes?

 RQ2) Do architectural impact issues affect a substantial amount of modified files in commits with critical classes?